-- 1. The opponent should be expressly advised that the computer data is regarded as evidence and that immediate steps must be taken to preserve all such evidence until the court has an opportunity to address its discoverability.
+1. The opposition should be expressly advised that the computer data is regarded as evidence and that immediate steps must be taken to preserve all such evidence until the court has an opportunity to address its discoverability.
 Because few people have a full appreciation of how much latent data exists on their machines or the adverse impact ongoing use can have on such data, you will need to be quite specific in your description of the actions to be taken or avoided, as well as in your identification of the target media.
-In some instances, you may be justifiably concerned that such a communiqué will serve as a road map to the destruction of evidence, but if you hope to have any chance of proving spoliation, you will need to be certain that ignorance won't serve as a defense. - 2.
-Begin the process of educating the court about electronic evidence by moving for a protective order requiring that the party in possession of the computer refrain from any action that may impair the ability to recover latent or dynamic data.
+In some instances, you may be justifiably concerned that such a communiqué will serve as a road map to the destruction of evidence, but if you hope to have any chance of proving spoliation, you will need to be certain that ignorance won't serve as a defense.
+For further guidance in drafting a preservation notice, see the article entitled, "The Perfect Preservation Letter" at www.craigball.com.

+- 2. Begin the process of educating the court about electronic evidence by moving for a protective order requiring that the party in possession of the computer refrain from any action that may impair the ability to recover latent or dynamic data.
 The goal initially is not to fight all the discovery battles, but only to preserve the status quo so that evidence doesn't disappear. - 3.
-Secure, by stealth (where permissible), or by agreement (where possible), two bit stream copies of the media where evidence may reside.
-Why two?
-Because, once the accuracy has been established by hashing, you will want to leave one copy completely untouched should any accusation later be leveled that data was altered or corrupted during analysis.
+Secure two forensically sound duplicates of the evidence media.
+Once the accuracy has been established by hashing, you will want to leave one copy completely untouched and use the other for analysis to guard against any accusation that data was altered or corrupted during analysis.
 Hard drives are cheap.
 Sanctions are expensive.
 Preserve a chain of custody with respect to the copies or you will impair their usefulness.
 Be certain that the person selected to make the copies is fully qualified by training or experience to do so.
-You may be choosing a courtroom witness, so demeanor and appearance should play a role in your selection.

-4. Seek an agreement with opposing counsel to engage, or secure the court's appointment of, a special master to act as an impartial custodian of the original media and/or bit stream copies.
+You may be choosing a courtroom witness, so demeanor and appearance should play a role in your selection. - 4.
+Seek an agreement with opposing counsel to engage, or get a court order to appoint, a special master to act as an impartial custodian of the original media and/or bit stream copies.
 Ideally, the special master should be both an attorney and skilled in computer forensics.
 It may not be necessary for the special master to be a computer forensics expert-he or she can hire skilled personnel as needed and supervise their work-but the master must be sufficiently conversant in all of the principal issues discussed in this article so as to be able to guide the court and communicate with technical personnel.
 Using a lawyer as the special master streamlines the identification and resolution of privilege, privacy, trade secret, relevance and discoverability issues.
-While the special master should not seek to substitute his or her judgment for that of the court, knowledge of the applicable law and familiarity with the court goes a long way toward many issues working out by agreement.
 Some courts vest in the special master a limited authority to resolve discovery disputes within the ambit of the master's delegated responsibility.
 No matter how such matters are handled, the master's duty is to serve as an impartial custodian or arbiter, affording both sides a full and fair opportunity to have their concerns aired and their rights protected.